hatchet-dev/pickaxe/README.md

 Pickaxe agents are:

-- **💻 Code-first** - Pickaxe agents are defined as code and are designed to integrate with your business logic.
+- **💻 Code-first** - agents are defined as code and are designed to integrate with your business logic.
 - **🌐 Distributed** - all agents and tools run across a fleet of machines, where scheduling is handled gracefully by Pickaxe.
 When your underlying machine fails, Pickaxe takes care of rescheduling and resuming the agent on a different machine.
-- **⚙️ Configurable** - Pickaxe agents allow simple configuration for retries, rate limiting, concurrency control, and much more
+- **⚙️ Configurable** - simple configuration for retries, rate limiting, concurrency control, and much more

 ## Get started